 Types of bronchiolitis in children:

-• inhalation- bronchiolitis, which was formed as a result of inhalation of dust, gases and all kinds of chemicals.
+• Inhalation– bronchiolitis, which is formed as a result of inhalation of dust, gases and all kinds of chemicals.

-• Drug- appears as a result of drugs that are taken for any other disease.
-Interferon, bleomycin, cephalosporin should be especially carefully taken.
+• Drug- appears as a result medicines, which are taken for any other disease.
+Particular care should be taken when taking interferon, bleomycin, and cephalosporin.

-• Post-infectious - Viruses can enter the respiratory tract, causing this disease.
-It is transmitted by airborne droplets, it is most common in children.
+• Post-infectious – viruses can enter the respiratory tract, causing this disease.
+It is transmitted by airborne droplets and is most common in children.

-• obliterating- such bronchiolitis is provoked by other viral diseases, such as herpes, HIV, pneumocystitis and others.
+• Obliterative– such bronchiolitis is provoked by other viral diseases, such as herpes, HIV, pneumocystitis and others.
 Its course is considered the most difficult.

-• idiopathic The cause of this bronchiolitis cannot be determined.
-It is combined with other diseases (lymphoma, iliopathic pulmonary fibrosis, and others).
+• Idiopathic– the causes of this bronchiolitis cannot be determined.
+Combined with other diseases (lymphoma, iliopathic pulmonary fibrosis and others).

-Bronchiolitis can occur in acute and chronic form:
+Bronchiolitis can occur in acute and chronic forms:

-• In acute illness, the child may be sick for a month or less.
-Symptoms are pronounced.
-In this case, the baby has a sharp deterioration in the condition, an acute problem with breathing.
+• With an acute illness, the child may be ill for a month or less.
+The symptoms are pronounced.
+In this case, the baby experiences a sharp deterioration in his condition and an acute problem with breathing.

-• In the chronic form, the symptoms are mild, noticeable only with careful monitoring of the state of health.
+• In the chronic form, the symptoms are mild and noticeable only with careful monitoring of the state of health.
 The duration of the disease can stretch up to 3 months or more.

-The most severe is obliterating bronchiolitis in an acute form.
-Most often, they fall ill with children from 2 to 6 months, sometimes up to 1 year.
-To provide prompt assistance, you need to know the signs of this disease.
+Bronchiolitis obliterans is most severe in its acute form.
+Most often it affects children from 2 to 6 months, sometimes up to 1 year.
+To provide quick help, you need to know the signs of this disease.

 Signs of bronchiolitis obliterans:

-• breathing problems are clearly visible - there is shortness of breath, strong inhalation of air, groans;
+• breathing problems are clearly visible - there is shortness of breath, strong intake of air, groans;

-• cases of apnea - respiratory arrest are not excluded;
+• cases of apnea - stopping breathing - cannot be excluded;

 • the baby refuses to eat;